-In light of the above, as at 31 December 2021 the Group held:
+In light of the above, as at 31 December 2022 the Group held:

-- all Senior securities classified in the portfolio of "Financial assets at amortised cost: b) Loans to customers", for a book value of 341.7 million; - 5% of the Mezzanine securities and 5% of the Junior securities classified in the portfolio of "Other financial assets mandatorily measured at fair value" for a book value of 0.6 million, entirely related to the Mezzanine tranche.
-The measurement at fair value used the price of the sale transaction, illustrated above, as a benchmark, which was considered as level 3 in the fair value hierarchy.
+- all Senior securities classified in the portfolio of "Financial assets at amortised cost: b) Loans to customers", for a book value of 96.0 million; - 5% of the Mezzanine securities and 5% of the Junior securities classified in the portfolio of "Other financial assets mandatorily measured at fair value" for a book value of 1.6 million and 0.6 million, respectively.
+The fair value measurement was considered as level 3 in the fair value hierarchy.